VASO-Coding-Challenge/SOTestingEnv/docs/backend_testing.md

 ## What to test?

 Since time is limited, we want to prioritize testing only the core functionality of our project, so we intend on only testing the code found in the `backend/services` folder.
 If time permits, we would also like to test code in the `backend/script` folder.
-Please note that we do not have any current plans to write tests for the frontend.

 Our goal is to reach 100% code coverage on the `backend/services` folder which we can check (and see which lines we are missing) via the following command: